tacc-wbomar/Core-Styles/HOWTO.md

 > This method expects no other website theme is present.
 If you must build atop an exisitng theme, then [Use **Some** of Core Styles](#use-some-of-core-styles).

-To apply and have access to all of [Core Styles], load stylesheets according to [MCSS](https://confluence.tacc.utexas.edu/x/b53tDg), use Core Styles' "Base" and "Project".
+Load stylesheets (as needed) in this order.
+The Core Styles "Base" is required.
+A Core-Styles' "Project" is recommended.[^3]

 0. [Foundation](#0-foundation)
 1. [**Base**](#1-base)